astroblog/astroblog.github.io/content/posts/2021-12-31-Veil Nebula - the Big Picture.md

 - ngc6960
 ---

+<!--more-->
 The entire Veil Nebula (also known as the Cygnus Loop) is BIG - it covers over five times the size of the full Moon.
 My previous three posts were recent images of the three brightest parts of the complex.
 Here I have mosaicked together five separate older images so you can see the individual parts in relation to each other.

-<!--more-->
+{{< astroimage
-_**Veil Nebula Complex**_  &nbsp;&nbsp; (Mosaic of images taken Oct 13, 2020)<br>
+title="Veil Nebula Complex|(Mosaic of images taken Oct 13, 2020)"
-{{< explainnotes >}}
-{{< astroimage "ngc6995 seen using Celestron RASA 8 and ZWO ASI183MC" "/images/ngc6995_2020-10-13_mosaic5xD.jpg" "/images/ngc6995_2020-10-13_mosaic5xd_notes.jpg" >}}<br>
+   alt="ngc6995 seen using Celestron RASA 8 and ZWO ASI183MC"
+   img="/images/ngc6995_2020-10-13_mosaic5xD.jpg"
+   mouseover="/images/ngc6995_2020-10-13_mosaic5xd_notes.jpg"
+   fsbutton="true"
+>}}<br>

 The source supernova exploded some 5,000 to 8,000 years ago, and the remnants have since expanded to cover an area roughly 3 degrees in diameter (about 6 times the diameter, or 36 times the area, of the full moon).